hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Checks if SELL position should exit based on MA crosses.

 **Why?** When downtrend ends (price crosses above MA), exit to lock in profits.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 28 implements the sell exit conditions, which mirror the buy logic with inverted comparisons.
+For sell positions, we're looking for price to cross back above the moving averages, which signals the downtrend is ending.
+If fast MA exit is enabled and price closes above the fast MA, we trigger an exit.
+If slow MA exit is enabled and price crosses above the slow MA, that's an alternative exit trigger.
+This symmetrical structure ensures we treat long and short positions consistently, exiting when the trend that justified our entry begins to reverse."

 ```mql5
    else // POSITION_TYPE_SELL